Source-Code-Inspection-inc/CodeWeTrust-GitHubAction-ExecutiveReport/README.md

 # Scan your code with CodeWeTrust

-Perform source code analysis with [CodeWeTrust](https://codewetrust.com) scanner and generate Executive Report in pptx format.
+Perform source code analysis with [CodeWeTrust scanner](https://codewetrust.com) and generate an Executive Report in pptx format.

 ![CodeWeTrust Header!](CodeWeTrust_header.png)